pudly/schmopera-hugo/content/articles/talking-with-composers-jonathan-dove.md

 ## How do you think the perception of being a working composer compares to the reality of the job?

-Partly the perception is right: you are on your own a lot of the time (even if you're not actually in an attic), maybe playing phrases over and over again until they feel right, jotting things down...
+Partly, the perception is right: you are on your own a lot of the time (even if you're not actually in an attic), maybe playing phrases over and over again until they feel right, jotting things down...

 But it also has its social side: meeting writers and directors and singers with whom you're going to collaborate, attending rehearsals where suddenly you're surrounded by hundreds of people trying to perform your music, meeting your audience before a concert and telling them about your new piece.